iSundhararajan/Shanti/README.md

 For security, each user has to go through OTP verification which has been implemented with the help of twilio.

-This repo is the backend for shaanti, a brief description of API end points is given bellow:
+A brief description of API end points is given below:

 ```/otp```
  - sends an otp to the given mobile number and country code